History of Ghana: Politics of the independence movements

 The constitution of 1 January 1951 resulted from the report of the Coussey Committee, created because of disturbances in Accra and other cities in 1948.
 In addition to giving the Executive Council a large majority of African ministers, it created an assembly, half the elected members of which were to come from the towns and rural districts and half from the traditional councils.
 Although it was an enormous step forward, the new constitution still fell far short of the CPP's call for full self-government.
 Executive power remained in British hands, and the legislature was tailored to permit control by traditionalist interests.

 With increasing popular backing, the CPP in early 1950 initiated a campaign of "Positive Action" intended to instigate widespread strikes and nonviolent resistance.
-When some violent disorders occurred on January 20, 1950, Nkrumah was arrested and imprisoned for sedition.
-This merely established him as a leader and hero, building popular support, and when the first elections were held for the Legislative Assembly under the new constitution from February 5–10, 1951, Nkrumah (still in jail) won a seat, and the CPP won a two-thirds majority of votes cast winning 34 of the 38 elected seats in the Assembly.
-Nkrumah was released from jail on 11 February 1951, and the following day accepted an invitation to form a government as "leader of government business," a position similar to that of prime minister.
+When some violent disorders occurred on 20 January 1950, Nkrumah was arrested and imprisoned for sedition.
+This merely established him as a leader and hero, building popular support, and when the first elections were held for the Legislative Assembly under the new constitution during 5–10 February 1951, Nkrumah (still in jail) won a seat, and the CPP won a two-thirds majority of votes cast winning 34 of the 38 elected seats in the Assembly.
+Nkrumah was released from jail on 11 February 1951, and the following day accepted an invitation to form a government.
 The start of Nkrumah's first term was marked by cooperation with the British governor.
 During the next few years, the government was gradually transformed into a full parliamentary system.
 The changes were opposed by the more traditionalist African elements, though opposition proved ineffective in the face of popular support for independence at an early date.

-On March 10, 1952, the new position of Prime minister was created, and Nkrumah was elected to the post by the Assembly.
+On 10 March 1952, the new position of Prime minister was created, and Nkrumah was elected to the post by the Assembly.
 At the same time the Executive Council became the Cabinet.
 The new constitution of 5 May 1954 ended the election of assembly members by the tribal councils.
 The Legislative Assembly increased in size, and all members were chosen by direct election from equal, single-member constituencies.
 Only defence and foreign policy remained in the hands of the Governor; the elected assembly was given control of virtually all internal affairs of the Colony.
 The CPP won 71 of the 104 seats in the 15 June 1954 election.